ibm-cloud-docs/cis/managing-for-reliability.md

  To get started setting up your DNS configuration, select **DNS** from the navigation menu, as shown previously.

- For detailed information about settng up and managing your DNS for reliability, please [refer to this document](dns.html#setting-up-your-domain-name-system-dns-for-ibm-cis).
+ For detailed information about setting up and managing your DNS for reliability, please [refer to this document](dns.html#setting-up-your-domain-name-system-dns-for-ibm-cis).

 ## Setting up Global Load Balancers